moves-rwth/storm/documentation/installation/installation.md

 where `$STORM_DIR` is the environment variable set [earlier](#obtaining-the-source-code).

-### Test step
+### Test step <span class="label label-info">optional</span>

-While this step is optional, we recommend to execute it to verify that Storm produces correct results on your platform.
+We recommend to execute it to verify that Storm produces correct results on your platform.
 Invoking

 ```shell
 make check
 ```

 will build and run the tests.
 In case of errors, please do not hesistate to [file an issue](troubleshooting.html#file-an-issue).